 Kids' safety corner

-Learn where energy comes from, how to conserve it and how to stay safe around it.
-We have resources for teachers and parents to share with kids and teens, including videos and activities designed for students ages five to 12.
+We have resources on energy safety for teachers and parents to share with kids and teens, including activities designed for students ages five to 12.

 Safety tips for kids